redlink-gmbh/solr-suggest-free-text/README.md

 ## Supported Solr Versions

-This module depends on APIs that have changed in an incompatible manner between Solr 7 and Solr 8.
+This module depends on APIs that have changed in an incompatible manner between Solr 7 and Solr 8 and again Solr 9.

 * `1.x` releases are compatible to Solr `7.x` releases
 * `2.x` releases are compatible to Solr `8.4+` releases (currently tested up to Solr `8.4.1`)